RITSPARSA/ISTS16-ShipAPI/README.md

 # [WHITE] Delete a team

-Deletes an existing team in the database
+Deletes an existing team in the database.
 Whiteteam authenticated.

 ```
 /deleteteam/<teamNum> [DELETE]